karttur/soil-spectro/_posts/2023/2023-09-10-spectrosupport-OSSL-run.markdown

 OSSL comes with three main categories of data 1) visible to near infrared (VISNIR), 2) mid infrared (MIR) and 3) data from the handheld field spectrometer NeoSpectra (NEON).
 OSSL data imported using the <span class='package'>ossl-xspectre</span> package module <span class='module'>OSSL_import</span> are divided into subfolder called _visnir_, _mir_ and _neon_ along this categorisation.
 The LUCAS data used in the Swedish example is restricted to VISNIR and running <span class='module'>OSSL_import</span> will generate a _visnir_ subfolder under the _arranged-data_ folder.
 The output of each import command will be saved in a separate subfolder under _visnir_, with names reflecting the import commands.
 Each import command generates a parameter file and a data file.

-Running the three json import command files listed above leads to the following file and folder structure:
+Running the json import command files listed above leads to the following file and folder structure:

 ```
 |____LUCAS